 Recipe 3: Veggie Burger

-These patties freeze well, and can be made in advance and defrosted when you’re ready to eat them.
-In fact, this makes them perfect for quick dinner or dinner for one.
+These patties freeze well and can be made in advance and defrosted when ready to eat them.
+This makes them perfect for a quick dinner or dinner for one.

 8 oz tempeh, cubed